 - 1/8 tsp black pepper

-- n a skillet add the butter and allow to melt over medium heat.
+- in a skillet add the extra virgin olive oil on medium heat.

 - Add the onion and mushrooms and saute until the onions are translucent.